Developer-Autodesk/forge.learning/docs/environment/setup/netcore.md

 Install the Autodesk Forge NuGet package: right-click on the project (**Solution Explorer**), select **Manage NuGet Package**, then on **Browse** search for **Autodesk.Forge** and install `Autodesk.Forge` and `Autodesk.Forge.DesignAutomation`, where the first will be used to upload input and output results to OSS and the second to use Design Automation.

+> Please check **Include prerelease** while searching for packages.
+Design Automation v3 is in beta (as of Jan/2019).

 ![](_media/netcore/create_project.gif)

 !> If **Web** & **ASP.NET** project types are not available, please review [Tools](environment/tools/net) section